DarieMunros/DarieMunros/README.md

 * Be aware that company machines may include surveillance software and hardware.
 * You will be told that everything is transparent, believe me there is nothing transparent, you did not sign documents for it.
 * Treat corporate environments with zero trust and protect your own reputation.
+* Contact the police and your local information service about the ongoing data collection,
 * Do not trust them, listen to your instinct, deception will be used, at first they will behave like sheep and at the end like wolves.

 ## No System is Safe